Hakeen1-0/Hakeen1-0/README.md

 - 👋 Hi, I’m @Hakeen1-0
-- 👀 I’m interested in Data Analysis, SQL
+- 👀 I used to be interested in Data Analysis, SQL
-- 🌱 I’m currently learning Data Analytics and Python
+- 🌱 I’m currently learning Cloud Engineering
-- 💞️ I’m looking to collaborate on Data Analysis Projects for beginners
+- 💞️ I’m looking to learn actively and collaborate on beneficial projects for beginners
-- 📫 How to reach me - eduhelp000@gmail.com Abdussamad Bello0 on Kaggle
+- 📫 How to reach me - eduhelp000@gmail.com

 <!---
 Hakeen1-0/Hakeen1-0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.